-The initial cash consideration paid by the Company to acquire Trackless was C\$56.3 million (approximately \$41.9 million), inclusive of certain closing adjustments.
-In addition, there is a contingent earn-out payment of up to C\$6.0 million (approximately \$4.5 million), based upon the achievement of certain financial targets over a specified performance period.
+The initial cash consideration paid by the Company to acquire Trackless was C\$56.3 million (approximately \$41.9 million as of the acquisition date), inclusive of certain closing adjustments.
+In addition, there is a contingent earn-out payment of up to C\$6.0 million (approximately \$4.5 million as of the acquisition date), based upon the achievement of certain financial targets over a specified performance period.
 The purchase price was funded through existing cash and borrowings under the Company's credit agreement.